JustinHeaton/Lane-And-Vehicle-Detection/README.md

 # Lane-And-Vehicle-Detection

 In this project I have used OpenCV and the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) to identify the lane lines and other vehicles on the highway.
+I have also attempted to measure the radius of curvature of the road and calculate how far the car has deviated from the center of the lane.

 ![output gif](./assets/output1.gif)